 - Take the pot off of the heat and use a hand stick blender or pour it into a blender to blitz the mixture into a smoother sauce.

-- Place the pot back on the heat and add the stock, lime juice, vinegar and bay leaf and bring to the boil.
+- Place the pot back on the heat, add the bay leaf, and bring to a boil.
 Once it's boiling, reduce to a simmer, and cook for around 15 minutes until thickened.
 It will be very spitty so have a pot lid handy to protect yourself from volcanic tinga sauce eruptions!